 AVOIDING UNEXPECTED DOCTORS' COSTS

 Understanding doctors' fees and charges is key to avoiding bill shock.

 UNDERSTANDING THE COSTS

-How to get the most out of your private health insurance.
+How to get the most out of your private health insurance and understand the details.

-What you need to know about the private system.
+What you need to know about the private health system.